English Ivy – Care, Growing, Watering, Requirements, Propagation

 - Clear the leaves on the bottom half of each stem.

-- Using rooting hormone to stimulate root growth is not is not compulsory but it can maximize the chances of rooting.
+- Using rooting hormone to stimulate root growth is not compulsory but it can maximize the chances of rooting.
 Simply dip the bottom inch of the stem cutting into rooting hormone.

 - Plant the stem cuttings into the designated holes and firm the soil around the stems.